 - Rarely are objectives, expectations, issues and drivers of issues identified at the start, which might be why so many initiatives remain unutilised.

-- The opportunity for having real impact is significant, but a lot of money (nearly $1bn/annum in MENA) is currently being wasted on unutilised programmes, or programmes with little impact.
+- The opportunity for having a real impact is significant, but a lot of money (nearly $1bn/annum in MENA) is currently being wasted on unutilised programmes or programmes with little impact.

 - Why is the wellbeing of our employees important to us?